 Graduating seniors will attend exit interviews conducted by the Office of Medical Student Financial Aid.
 Individual loan summary sheets for student borrowers indicating the amount borrowed and the contact information of the student loan servicer will be provided.
 General debt and repayment strategies including loan consolidation, loan forgiveness, and deferment/forbearance options will also be addressed.
 Students will be encouraged to address any issues or concerns they may have regarding their debt.

 The Association of American Medical Colleges website First for Medical Education provides valuable financial information, resources, services and tools (FIRST) for medical students to assist them in understanding all aspects of debt management.
+Please click here for 7 ways to reduce medical school debt.
 For further information please visit https://www.aamc.org/first.
 Students will also need to complete the MedLoans Organizer and Calculator on the AAMC website prior to all budget and debt review meeting.
 This tool allows students to see how their Federal student loans may be repaid.
 This is important, as students must select the repayment plan they wish to use when they enter repayment.